Dodge 50 Series: Renault 50

-By 1987, the 50 Series had been updated and was badged as the Renault 50 Series; the UK incarnation of the Dodge marque ceased to be used for new vehicles.
-(Chrysler maintained an entirely separate Dodge brand in the U.S., and in 2006 began re-introducing Dodge car models from the USA into the UK market.)
-Renault continued to manufacture the 50 Series until 1993, but it was never a great sales success, even being forced to compete with other Renault products, in the form of the Master van, which Renault favoured in its export markets.
+By 1987, the 50 Series had been updated and re-badged as the Renault 50 Series; the UK incarnation of the Dodge marque ceased to be used for new vehicles.
+(Chrysler maintained an entirely separate Dodge brand in the U.S., and in 2006 began re-introducing Dodge car models from the USA into the UK market).
+Renault continued to manufacture the 50 Series until it closed the Dunstable factory in March 1993, but it was never a great sales success for them, being forced to compete with Renault's Master van, which Renault favoured in its export markets.

-In 1994, Renault — keen to clear the factory for large-scale engine production — sold the production tooling to a Chinese manufacturer.
+In 1994, Renault sold the production tooling to a Leamington Spa-based company, RDS Automotive, who intended to establish a light trucks project in China.